VersusCenter

 4

-Google Photos works seamlessly on Android, iOS, and web with full feature parity; iCloud Photos is optimized for Apple devices only with limited web access.
+Google Photos works on Android, iOS, web, and any browser; iCloud Photos is restricted to Apple ecosystem with minimal Android support.

 6